Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/06-designing-with-objects/README.md

 ### Performing the proper analysis

 In the analysis phase, the users and the developers must do the proper research and analysis to determine the statement of work, the requirements of the project, and whether to actually do the project.
 The last point might seem a bit surprising, but it is important.
 During the analysis phase, there must not be any hesitation to terminate the project if a valid reason exists to do so.
 Assuming that the project is viable, the primary focus of the analysis phase is for everyone to learn the systems (both the old and the proposed new one) and determine the system requirements.

+> **Generic Software Principles:** Most of these practices are not specific to OO.
+They apply to software development in general.

+### Developing a statement of work

+The statement of work (SOW) is a document that describes the system.
+Although determining the requirements is the ultimate goal of the analysis phase, at this point the requirements are not yet in a final format.
+The SOW should give anyone who reads it a complete, high level understanding of the system.
+Regardless of how it is written, the SOW must represent the complete system and be clear about how the system will look and feel.

+The SOW contains everything that must be known about the system.
+Many customers create a request for proposal (RFP) for distribution, which is similar to the statement of work.
+A customer creates an RFP that completely describes the system the customer wants built and releases it to multiple vendors.
+The vendors then use this document, along with whatever analysis they need to do, to determine whether they should bid on the project, and if so, what price to charge.